-- (17) Students may be affected by a range of adverse circumstances during the preparation of an assessment task.
-Where students know in advance that these circumstances will impact their ability to submit the task by the due date, they may apply to the relevant assessor for an extension as follows: - a. all students may apply for up to five business days - b. students with LAP that includes further extensions as a Reasonable Adjustment may apply for up to 10 business days. - (18) Applications for Short Extensions must be submitted at least three business days prior to the submission date using the form available on the La Trobe website.
-Students with a LAP whose condition prevents them from applying in time may apply up to the due date. - (19) Where a student is impacted by more significant circumstances and requires an extension of more than five or 10 days, as appropriate, or where a student cannot apply for a Short Extension within the designated timeframe, they should consider whether their circumstances warrant an application for Special Consideration.
-All requests for any further extension after an initial extension has been granted must be applied for via an application for Special Consideration. - (20) The relevant assessor will notify the student as soon as possible whether the Short Extension has been granted.
+- (14) Students may be affected by a range of adverse circumstances during the preparation of an assessment task.
+Where students know in advance that these circumstances will impact their ability to submit the task by the due date, they may apply to the relevant assessor for an extension of up to five working days.
+Applications for Short Extensions must be submitted at least three working days prior to the submission date using the form available on the La Trobe website. - (15) Where a student is impacted by more significant circumstances and requires an extension of more than five days, or where a student cannot apply for a Short Extension within the designated timeframe, they should consider whether their circumstances warrant an application for Special Consideration. - (16) The relevant assessor will notify the student as soon as possible whether the Short Extension has been granted.
 Students awaiting the outcome of an application are advised to submit the work to the assessor as soon as they can, to minimise deduction of marks if the short extension is not granted.